osl-incubator/scicookie/{{cookiecutter.project_slug}}/docs/index.md

 ## Features

+{% if cookiecutter.include_src_folder in ["yes", "y"] -%}
+* src layout: Is a good practice moving the Python code that is intended to be importable of your package in a *src* directory.
+This package structure is technically called a “regular package” in Python, and it is what the vast majority of Python packages and developers use.
+{% endif -%}

 {%- if cookiecutter.use_bandit in ["yes", "y"] %}
 * The security of our code: Bandit is a powerful tool that we use in our Python project to ensure its security.
 This tool analyzes the code and detects